FIND MISSING CHILD

 GUIDE IN 10 STEPS FOR CHILD SAFETY

-8. Safe Places: Teach the child about safe places and people to trust if they feel in danger or lost, like the police, a teacher, or a store employee.
+8. Safe Places: Let children know which places and people are safe to turn to when they feel lost or frightened — such as a police officer, a school teacher, or a trusted store employee.

 Contact Us